Romani people in Romania: The inter-war period

 The period of Romanian democracy, between 1918 and 1938, led to a flowering of Romani cultural, social, and political organisations.
 In 1933, two competing national Roma representative bodies were founded, the General Association of Gypsies in Romania and the General Union of Roma in Romania.
 These two organisations were bitter rivals who vied for members and whose leaders launched bitter attacks on each other, with the latter, under the leadership of the self-declared Roma Voivode Gheorghe Niculescu, emerging as the only truly national force.
 The organisation's stated aim was "the emancipation and reawakening of the Roma nation" so that Roma could live alongside their compatriots "without being ashamed".

 The General Union of Roma in Romania enjoyed some successes before its suppression in 1941, even continuing to function to a degree after the establishment of a Royal Dictatorship in 1938.
 Land was obtained for nomadic Roma, church marriages were organised to legally and spiritually formalise Roma couples, and legal and medical services were provided to Roma.
-They also convinced the government to allow the Romani people freedom of movement within the national territory in order to allow them to practice their trades.
+They also convinced the government to allow the Roma freedom of movement within the national territory in order to allow them to practice their trades.

 The Royal Dictatorship of Carol II, from 1938 to 1940, adopted discriminatory policies against Jewish Romanians and other national minorities.

 The strongest anti-Roma attitudes of the 1918-1940 period were found not in politics, but in Academia.
 Scientific racism was rooted in university departments dedicated to Eugenics and biopolitics, which viewed Romani and Jewish people as a "bioethnic danger" to the Romanian nation.
-These views would come to the fore politically during the dictatorship of Ion Antonescu (1940-1944).
+These views would come to the fore politically during the dictatorship of Ion Antonescu (1940–1944).